 From dawn to dusk, the river plays a crucial role in people’s lives.
 In addition to the large rafts transporting goods and boats of all sizes transporting people from one village to the next, the river and its shores are full of activities.
-We see fishermen sitting quietly in their boats or throwing nets, women and older children carrying buckets of water back to the village, people washing their clothes and themselves, and of course, children enjoying the water playfully.
-Most of them sporting the traditional thanaka, a yellowish paste made of ground bark, on their cheeks.
+We see fishermen sitting quietly in their boats or throwing nets, women and older children carrying buckets of water back to the village, people washing their clothes and themselves, and children enjoying the water playfully.
+Most of them sport the traditional thanaka, a yellowish paste of ground bark, on their cheeks.

-So long Chindwin,
+So long, Chindwin,